 A conflict resolution program that teaches students the skills needed to build and repair relationships with peers.
-Each classroom has a Cool Tools kit and teachers deliver lessons related to various tools for conflict management.
-All parent volunteers are required to take a class on the Cool Tools program prior to being cleared as a parent volunteer.
+Each classroom has a Cool Tools kit and teachers deliver lessons related to various tools for conflict management during the first few weeks of school and refresher lessons throughout the school year.
+When parent volunteers are eventually allowed on campus they will be required to take a class on the Cool Tools program prior to being cleared as a parent volunteer.
 This ensures the tools and language for conflict management are being used by all adults who support students at school.
 In addition, all student support staff including P.E.
 Coaches, Instructional Assistants, and Noon Duty Supervisors are provided with Cool Tools training to ensure consistency of approach and common language to all our students when problem solving social conflict.
+Cool Tools strategies include: Personal Space (bubbles), "I statements"/Tone of voice (microphone), Time to "cool down" (ice cubes), exit strategy (gym shoe), choosing words carefully (toothpaste), communicating kindness (dice), compromise/different points of view (kaleidoscope), forgiveness (eraser), choosing the best path/making good choices (mazes).